telus/tds-core/guide/announcements.md

 **v2.3.10**

 New Dependent Icons (Interactive Icons)

 - Each icon has a recommendation for purposeful use
 - Must depend on other interactive components (such as Link (with icons))
 - Available in Link (with icons) component
 - Don’t use decoratively

 Updated Link (Link with icons)

 - Available in TDS Core DSM Library v2.3.10
 - Switch between sizes/styles (default/inverted) before applying overrides.
 For optimal use, import LinkIcon (selected size or style), then apply overrides
 - Available in @tds/core-link@2.2.0

 Removed “Links” folder and moved “Link, LinkIcon, and ChevronLink” to the root “Components” folder

-**v2.3**
+**v2.3.0**

 Updated NavButton (Interactive Icons)

 - Updated CartFilled icon to have a more accessible indicator
 - Updated interactive states for inverted NavButton (hover, active, focus, focus and active); designs are more accessible and aligned with art direction

 Removed SB Blocks from TDS-Core Library

 - Designers who use DSM to mock-up designs using Layout Grids (with components, or block templates) there is now a .
-[Site Builder DSM library] (https://telus.invisionapp.com/dsm/telus/site-builder)
+[Site Builder DSM library](https://telus.invisionapp.com/dsm/telus/site-builder)
-- It will be maintained by the EPT designers: Marie and Phil [Full announcement here] (https://telusdigital.slack.com/archives/C08K0G798/p1578587471000200)
+- It will be maintained by the EPT designers: Marie and Phil [Full announcement here](https://telusdigital.slack.com/archives/C08K0G798/p1578587471000200)

 ### New TDS Core Features 🎁

 **InteractiveIcon 1.4.0**

 - New Dependent Icons (Interactive Icons)
 - [Release Notes](https://github.com/telus/tds-core/releases/tag/%40tds%2Fcore-interactive-icon%401.4.0)
 - [Docs](https://tds.telus.com/components/index.html#!/Dependent)

 **Link 2.2.0**

 - Updated link with icons
 - [Release Notes](https://github.com/telus/tds-core/releases/tag/%40tds%2Fcore-link%402.2.0)
 - [Docs](https://tds.telus.com/components/index.html#!/Link)

 **Notification v3.0.11**

 - Added spacing between text and dismiss button
 - You should not allow error or warning notifications to be dismissible, and a console warning will be thrown if you do
 - [Release Notes](https://github.com/telus/tds-core/releases/tag/%40tds%2Fcore-notification%403.0.11)
 - [Docs](https://tds.telus.com/components/index.html#!/Notification)

 **Box 2.1.0**

 - Box can now change its sizing depending on the viewport
 - The old way of using Box is still supported (non-breaking change)
 - [Release Notes](https://github.com/telus/tds-core/releases/tag/%40tds%2Fcore-box%402.1.0)
 - [Docs](https://tds.telus.com/components/index.html#!/Box)

 **Card 2.3.0**

 - You can now change the inner padding of Card for various contexts.
 - The old way of using Box is still supported (non-breaking change)
 - Available in TDS Core DSM Library v2.3.11